Which tax form should I use: Form 1040, 1040NR or 1040NR-EZ?

 Filing 1040-NR with Sprintax

-As of 31 Mar 2021, some nonresidents can now E-file 1040NR with Sprintax.
-Find out here if you are eligible to e-file your taxes here.
+Find out if you are eligible to e-file your taxes here.

-Sprintax can help you prepare your nonresident alien tax return easily and stress-free!
-Not only this, but we are the only tax preparation software for nonresident aliens in the US and the nonresident tax partner of Turbotax!
+Sprintax is the only tax preparation software for nonresident aliens in the US and the nonresident tax partner of Turbotax!

 We are currently the only nonresident tax prep solution offering e-filing services.